 All in all, GREEN LANTERN is an excellent, riveting, visually stunning action movie full of humor and emotion.
 Though strong caution is recommended because of the foul language, light innuendo and nominalistic elements, it’s a good movie with some valuable lessons and positive, eternal values for all people everywhere.

+The new GREEN LANTERN movie stars Ryan Reynolds as Hal Jordan, the Green Lantern.
+A hotshot test pilot and irresponsible playboy, Hal fears he doesn’t measure up as the newest member of the Green Lantern Corps, a cadre of alien peacekeepers who fight evil to promote peace, order and justice.
+When Parallax, the ancient enemy of the Green Lanterns who’s harnessed the corruptive yellow power of fear, threatens all of Earth, Hal must summon the moral courage to stand up to evil.
+Hal also must convince his fellow Green Lanterns not to forge their own yellow rings of fear to fight fire with fire.
 GREEN LANTERN is incredibly exciting and lots of fun.
 The 3-D special effects and photography are truly amazing and visually stunning.
 Ryan Reynolds is a very sympathetic, credible Green Lantern.
 There are some obscenities, profanities, innuendoes, and nominalistic elements of magical thinking in GREEN LANTERN.
 Everything, however, leads to a morally uplifting, redemptive conclusion extolling responsibility and having the moral courage to stand up to strong evil.
 Strong caution is recommended, but GREEN LANTERN is a very entertaining movie with some valuable lessons and positive values.